hexojs/site/source/api/router.md

 });
 ```

-You can also set whether a path is modified so that we can ignore unchanged files when generating to make generation faster.
+You can also set a boolean for whether a path has been modified or not.
+This can speed up file generation as it allows for ignoring the unmodified files.

 ``` js
 hexo.route.set('index.html', {